Uncharted (film): Plot

 Orphaned brothers Sam and Nathan "Nate" Drake are caught trying to steal a map made after the Magellan expedition from a Boston museum.
 Before the orphanage can expel Sam, he sneaks out to be on his own, but promises Nate that he will return, leaving him a ring belonging to their supposed ancestor Sir Francis Drake.

 Fifteen years later, Nate works as a bartender in New York City and pickpockets wealthy patrons.
 Victor "Sully" Sullivan, a fortune hunter who worked with Sam tracking treasure hidden by the Magellan crew, meets Nate and tells him that Sam vanished after helping him steal Juan Sebastián Elcano's diary.
 Nate, no longer receiving postcards from Sam, agrees to help Sully find him.

-Sully and Nate go to an auction to steal a golden cross linked to the Magellan crew, where they meet Santiago Moncada, the last descendant of the Moncada family, who had financed Magellan's expedition, and Jo Braddock, leader of Moncada's mercenaries.
+Sully and Nate go to an auction to steal a golden cross linked to the Magellan crew.
+There they meet Santiago Moncada, the last descendant of the Moncada family, who had financed Magellan's expedition, and Jo Braddock, leader of Moncada's mercenaries.
 Nate is ambushed by Braddock's men, and the ensuing fight creates a distraction for Sully to steal the cross.

 The duo travels to Barcelona, where the treasure is supposedly hidden, and rendezvous with Sully's contact Chloe Frazer, who has the other cross.
 Nate, Chloe, and Sully follow clues in Elcano's diary to Santa Maria del Pi, finding a secret crypt behind the altar.
 Nate and Chloe enter, finding a trap door, but as they open it, the crypt floods with water.

 Sully helps them escape after subduing an ambush by Braddock.
 Using the two crosses to unlock a secret passage, Nate and Chloe find a map indicating the treasure is in the Philippines.
 Chloe betrays Nate and leaves to take the map to Moncada, but she indicates that Sully is keeping a secret about Sam.